Related Industries

 Railroads were key to selling farm products and bringing income to farmers.
 But as farmers grew to depend on railways, they were often victim to high transportation fees set by the railroads.

-The expanding railroad networks also made it possible to market Minnesota's wheat across the state and beyond.
+The expanding railroad networks also made it possible to market Minnesota's wheat and produce across the state and beyond.
 The rapidly growing wheat market cities, like Minneapolis and Red Wing, also became railroad hubs in the young state.

 Dairy Creameries and Milk Products